-- Analysing the number of unintentional harm referrals that we make to our partners. - Monitoring the number of attendances at RTCs and the frequency and severity of injuries arising from RTCs. - Reviewing the number of non-fire related emergencies and the frequency and severity of injuries arising from these incidents. - Assessing the number of people that we train in CPR.
+- Analysing the number of unintentional harm referrals we make to our partners. - Monitoring the number of attendances at RTC's and the frequency and severity of injuries arising from RTC's. - Reviewing the number of other non-fire related emergencies and the frequency and severity of injuries arriving from the incidents.